MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/identify-high-cpu-consuming-containers-aks.md

 When a node in an [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes) cluster experiences high CPU usage, the applications running on it can experience degradation in performance and reliability.
 Applications or processes also become unstable, which may lead to issues beyond slow responses.

-This article helps you identify the nodes and containers that consume high CPU and troubleshoot high CPU usage.
+This article helps you identify the nodes and containers that consume high CPU and provides best practices to resolve high CPU usage.

 ## Symptoms

-The following table outlines the common symptoms of high CPU usage.
+The following table outlines the common symptoms of high CPU usage:

 |Symptom | Description |
 |---|---|